-Announcements will at minimum be in the form of a press release, which will indicate, inter-alia, the decision on the policy interest rate (the interest rate paid by Bank of Jamaica on overnight deposits by deposit‐taking institutions) and the rationale for the decision.
+Announcements will, at minimum, be in the form of a press release, which will indicate, inter-alia, the decision on the policy interest rate (the interest rate paid by Bank of Jamaica on overnight placements by deposit‐taking institutions) and the rationale for the decision.

 The Bank will continue to host quarterly press conferences to discuss the rationale for its decisions and the economic outlook for Jamaica.